 If Your Claim Was Denied

-If you are dealing with a denied claim, contact a skilled construction accident lawyer New York provides at Polsky, Shouldice & Rosen today at (516) 595-0106 for immediate help, as the deadline for making an appeal is usually very short.
+While workplace fatalities have been on the decline in many states, serious injuries still occur in all too high numbers.
+We understand that workers’ compensation is an essential aid in getting employees like you back on your feet.
+If you are dealing with a denied claim, contact a skilled construction accident lawyer New York clients depend on at Polsky, Shouldice & Rosen today by dialing (516) 595-0106 for immediate help, as the deadline for making an appeal is usually very short.